 However, if you have a smaller case of the right type, you can probably still handle it yourself.
 This might work out for you if you have the right case.
 You have to be the right type of person too.
 You have to be organized and willing to do your homework.
 None of this is particularly difficult on a small case, but you cannot do it halfway.
-Do it right or not at all.
+Do it right or don’t do it at all.

 First, I will give you some guidelines on when to handle your own case, and (more importantly) when not to!